opendatanz/nzgoal-se/markdown/gn1/communicating-open-source.md

 covered in more detail below.

 ## Pre-market engagement
-42 At this early stage you may be putting together a business case or request for information (RFI) to help define the problem you are trying to solve with your software development project.
+42 You may be putting together a business case or request for information (RFI) to help define the problem you are trying to solve with your software development project.
 Framing your project as a user problem to be solved, rather than specifying a technical solution